Oysters sold in multiple states recalled after dozens report illness

 Any oysters from TX 1 should be discarded, health officials say.

-Texas DSHS says they received reports from health departments in southeast Texas and Florida of people who ate oysters from the TX 1 area becoming sick.
+Texas DSHS said it received reports from health departments in southeast Texas and Florida of people who ate oysters from the TX 1 area becoming sick.
 Symptoms included fever, nausea, diarrhea, vomiting, abdominal cramps, chills, and headache.
 No hospitalizations have been reported.

+Though this oyster recall is not listed as a norovirus outbreak being investigated by the CDC, the Texas DSHS oyster recall is listed under a “Current Outbreaks” panel on the agency’s website.

-Health agencies in North Carolina and Louisiana have also issued warnings to consumers, restaurants, and stores in their states warning of the oyster recall.
-Nearly 40 people in Louisiana have reported feeling ill after eating the recalled oysters, according to the state’s Department of Health, as have an undisclosed number of North Carolina residents.
+Health agencies in North Carolina and Louisiana have also issued warnings to consumers, restaurants, and stores in their states warning of the recall.
+Nearly 40 people in Louisiana have reported being sick after eating the recalled oysters, according to the state’s Department of Health, as have an undisclosed number of North Carolina residents.

 Recalled oysters were also sold at Publix supermarkets and GreenWise stores, the grocer confirmed.